Chatata: History

 During the Civil War, Union troops under the command of general William T. Sherman camped in the valley directly east of Tasso and the railroad on multiple occasions in 1863.
 These troops reportedly abandoned at least one cannon in Little Chatata Creek south of Tasso after it got stuck in the creekbed while they were crossing.
 This was also near the location of an unsuccessful attempt in the spring of 1864 by Confederate troops to destroy a passing union train with an explosive placed on the tracks, which instead resulted in the destruction of a passing Confederate train.
 A Confederate cavalry sword believed to have been from this wreck was accidentally discovered by a teenager in 1970.
 Troops under the command of Sherman also camped at the Blue Springs Encampments and Fortifications in southern Bradley County.

 The name Chatata is also archaeologically, geologically, and paleontologically significant because of the so-called Chatata Wall excavated in 1891 in northwestern Bradley County.
 That year, Isaac Hooper noticed a line of sandstone rocks protruding from the surface of his farm every 10 m or so over a gently curving arc about 300 m long.
 Unusual symbols seemed to be inscribed on one of these surface stones.

 Visiting New York City professor Albert Leighton Rawson took an interest in this outcropping of rocks.
 Rawson (1829–1902) was a historian, writer and spiritualist who was the author of many late 19th century religious tracts and books including Evolution of Israel's God.
 He had participated in and organized outdoor religious meetings set among areas of striking natural and geological beauty in New York, most notably the 1878 Watkins Glen Freethinkers Convention.
 Intrigued by the Chatata site, he funded excavations there.
 A 1 m high three-ply sandstone wall was unearthed with markings located on one surface of the middle layer.
 Rawson believed these markings to be Hebrew and claimed to have translated several chapters of the Old Testament from them, evidence to him that one or more of the Ten Lost Tribes of Israel had arrived in Tennessee before Europeans or possibly even the Cherokee.
 Subsequent visits to the site by other scientists, and samples from the Wall displayed for a time at the Smithsonian Institution, failed to generate support for Rawson's claims.
 The Chatata Wall faded from the public limelight, and today its exact location is effectively unknown.
-Eventually, the Chatata Wall was ultimately judged to be a natural phenomenon.
-Whether its strange markings were of human, geological or paleontological origin is still a matter of debate.
+Eventually, the Chatata Wall was ultimately judged to be a natural phenomenon with only a minority of amateur investigators looking for evidence of ancient human origins for the markings.